FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we proposed FL-LLaMA, a novel federated split learning framework tailored for large language models.
-By securely offloading the majority of model computation to a central server while maintaining privacy-sensitive components on local clients, FL-LLaMA addresses the core limitations of traditional federated split learning approaches.
-Through secure end-to-end propagation with noise injection, parallel training, inference acceleration, and adaptive partitioning tailored to downstream tasks and hardware, FL-LLaMA demonstrates significant advances in security, efficiency, and adaptability.
+In this work, we propose FedSEA-LLaMA, a novel federated split learning framework tailored for LLMs.
+By securely offloading the majority of model computation to a central server while maintaining privacy-sensitive components on local clients, FedSEA-LLaMA addresses the core limitations of traditional federated split learning approaches.
+Through secure end-to-end propagation with noise injection, inference acceleration, and adaptive partitioning tailored to downstream tasks and hardware, FedSEA-LLaMA demonstrates significant advances in security, efficiency, and adaptability.
 This federated split LLMs framework not only keeps users' private data confined to their local devices but also significantly shortens training and inference time, making it better suited for handling the scale and complexity of LLMs.
-In future work, we aim to support more basement models and deploy FL-LLaMA framework in scenarios where data privacy is a critical concern.
+In future work, we aim to support more base models and deploy the FedSEA-LLaMA framework in scenarios where data privacy is a critical concern.